 The Compensation Committee has the sole authority to retain, at the Company's expense, one or more third-party compensation consultants to assist the Compensation Committee in performing its responsibilities and to terminate the services of the consultant if the Compensation Committee deems it appropriate.
 In 2020, the Compensation Committee (and, as discussed above with respect to non-employee director compensation matters, the Corporate Governance and Compliance Committee) utilized the services of Frederic W. Cook & Co.
-In order to maintain its independence, the Compensation Committee retained Frederic W. Cook & Co. performed services for the Compensation Committee exclusively at the Compensation Committee's direction.
+In order to maintain its independence, the Compensation Committee retained Frederic W. Cook & Co. directly and Frederic W. Cook & Co. performed services for the Compensation Committee exclusively at the Compensation Committee's direction.
 The Compensation Committee periodically evaluates the independence of its compensation consultant.
-In accordance with applicable listing standards of the NASDAQ Stock Market LLC and SEC rules, in 2020 the Compensation Committee evaluated the independence or Frederic W. Cook & Co.; and, on the basis of this evaluation, concluded that the engagement of Frederic W. Cook & Co. did not raise any conflicts of interest.
+In accordance with applicable listing standards of the NASDAQ Stock Market LLC and SEC rules, in 2020 the Compensation Committee evaluated the independence of Frederic W. Cook & Co.; and, on the basis of this evaluation, concluded that the engagement of Frederic W. Cook & Co. did not raise any conflicts of interest.

 The Compensation Committee's consultant reviews management recommendations for compensation plans, budgets, and strategies, and also advises the Compensation Committee on how regulations and trends in executive compensation nationally and specifically in the pharmaceutical and biopharmaceutical industries may be relevant to the Company.
 It also assists with developing the Peer Group; provides comparative compensation information for our CEO and CSO and the other members of the board of directors (using the Peer Group and other compensation data as described below); reviews senior management's compensation recommendations for other officers, including the other NEOs; and provides general advice to the Compensation Committee on compensation matters, including facilitating the articulation and periodic review of the Company's compensation philosophy or replenishment of our long-term equity incentive plan.
-In 2020, the Compensation Committee's direction with respect to the five-year, front-loaded PSU award for our CEO and CSO.
+In 2020, the Compensation Committee's consultant also conducted a detailed and extensive analysis under the Compensation Committee's direction with respect to the five-year, front-loaded PSU award for our CEO and CSO.